35% more adoption through simplified navigation

 After validating our Lo-Fi prototype and making a few iterations, we moved into Hi-Fi phase.
 Below are the screen comparison showing before and after.

-07. Solution & Results
+07. Solution

 • New visual hierarchy and clearer iconography, making the app’s functions easier to understand at a glance.